For White People: Direct Asks Centering on #BlackLivesMatter

 But this is a pandemic that has been silenced for too long: violence against Black communities and communities of color.

 The deaths of Tony McDade and George Floyd are only a few of the most recent tragic, unnecessary deaths.
 The death of yet another Black person by police.
 These acts of violence cannot stand, should not be silenced, must not be allowed to pass without accountability, without a call to action to challenge systematic white supremacy and acts of violence against Black communities.
-We must hold people and systems accountable for harm caused against Black communities and communities of color.
+We must hold people and systems accountable for the harm caused against Black communities and communities of color.

 White Supremacy is in every system and institution, and we can no longer pretend it is unseen.
 Every single white person has a part to play in stopping injustice and the harmful tentacles of racism and discrimination within those systems.